VamC2123/AI-ChatBot/README.md

 # AI-ChatBot

  # HACKATHON DETAILS and PROBLEM STATEMENT
-This project was developed as part of the SMART INDIA HACKATHON (SIH)-2024.
+This project was developed as part of the **SMART INDIA HACKATHON (SIH-2024)**.
 The hackathon challenged participants to create innovative solutions to address real-world problems.
 Our team selected the theme of healthcare and well-being, focusing on the problem of making natural medicinal knowledge more accessible.
 The problem statement was to design a platform that educates users about the medicinal properties of various herbs, promoting traditional healing practices while leveraging modern technology.

 # PROJECT OVERVIEW